Fantasy-Shaw/H-STFormer/README.md

 You can [download pre-generated dataset cache](https://pan.baidu.com/s/1ZqAomjk7HQR_LSlTXCTGsQ?pwd=0221 ) to skip this, and 80GB RAM may be enough for training.

-That's not all datasets in all fata format, but it's enough.
+That's not all datasets in all formats, but it's enough to overcome the oom issue.

 I provided the data in `np.float32` **(recommended)** and `np.float64`.
 (Note: Using `np.float16` may cause `loss=nan`.)
 After downloading the aforementioned files, please rename them as follows and put into `libcity/cache/dataset_cache`.